Smoke Alarms In Caravans & Campervans

 Fire Blankets

 To contain a small campervan fire (i.e. on the stove top), a fire blanket may suffice.
-Fire blankets are made of fire resistant material.
-Select a fire blanket that can withstand temperatures of up to 500 degrees celcius.
+ZEN fire blankets are ideal as they are made of fire resistant material and can withstand temperatures of up to 500 degrees celcius.
 Place the fire blanket next to your exit door.
 As most fire blankets have no date of expiry, they are considered durable by full-time caravanners.
 Do not wait until a fire occurs before opening the fire blanket for the first time – practice beforehand so you are familiar with it, and learn the correct technique to place it over a small fire without burning yourself in the process.

 Install a photoelectric smoke alarm in your campervan